iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 # **subscriptionsSampleLeadDeletedGet**
 > \Swagger\Client\Model\LeadDeletedEventInfo subscriptionsSampleLeadDeletedGet()

-Receive a notification when a lead in this CRM is deleted.
+Receive a notification when a lead in this CRM is deleted

 Example use: update the status, post a note, or delete a record in an external system when a lead is deleted in this CRM.